uzay00/CMPE373/2020/README.md

 # Homework
-- Make a summary of this article: https://www.pnas.org/content/99/suppl_3/7280
+- Make a two-page summary of this article: https://www.pnas.org/content/99/suppl_3/7280

 # Projects